andrslabmess/andrslabmess.github.io/_posts/2025-09-23-DNA Library Prep for Illumina.md

 description:
 ---

+# Library preparation

 Hi, <br>
 I hope, you find this useful.

 ## My notes:
 * it was part of exp.
-20, I leave only my notes, no data; for that, you have to check my elab book ...
+20_Sequencing with Cristiana, I leave only my notes, no data; for that, you have to check my lab book ...
 <object data= "{{ site.url }}/../uploads/Sarka/protocols/Exp.20_Library prep. with Cristiana.pdf" width="700" height="700" type='application/pdf'></object>